Al Quie: Personal life and death

 Quie's grandfather joined the newly founded Republican Party and supported Abraham Lincoln for president in the 1860 United States presidential election.

 Quie was a devout Lutheran.
-He married artist Gretchen Quie, whom he met at St. Olaf, on June 5, 1948.
+He married artist Gretchen Quie, who was born Gretchen Hansen, whom he met at St. Olaf, on June 5, 1948.
 She died of Parkinson's disease on December 13, 2015, at age 88.

 Quie lived in a senior living community in Wayzata, Minnesota for the last decade of his life.
 Although his health had been declining for months into 2023, he was reportedly healthy in his last few days.
-He died from natural causes on August 18, 2023 in Wayzata at the age of 99, a month before his 100th birthday.
+He died from natural causes on August 18, 2023 in Wayzata at the age of 99, one month before his 100th birthday.

 At the time of his death, he was both the oldest living former American governor and the oldest living former U.S. representative.
 Quie lay in state in the Rotunda of the Minnesota State Capitol on Saturday, September 9, and was buried at Valley Grove Cemetery in Nerstrand, Minnesota later that day, next to his late wife Gretchen.